d3/d3-tile/README.md

 Computes the set of tiles to display given the current settings, computing the [scale](#tile_scale) and [translate](#tile_translate) by invoking the corresponding accessors with the given *arguments*.
 Returns an array of [*x*, *y*, *z*] arrays representing the *x*- (horizontal), *y*- (vertical) and *z*- (zoom) integer coordinates of any tiles which intersect the current viewport; these are the “visible” tiles.
 The returned tiles array also has tiles.*scale* and tiles.*translate* properties which together with an individual tile’s *x* and *y* determine the intended location of the tile in the viewport.

-For example, the following function computes the pixel coordinates of the top-left corner of the given tile in the viewport.
+For example, the following function computes the pixel coordinates of the top-left corner of the given tile in the current viewport:

 ```js
 function position(tile, tiles) {